Skip to content

 Colour C = Candyfloss (pink)

-download from love crochet button
+button instructing to download from love crafts

 back view of stripy crochet shrug